 9. Use Brave Color To Stand Out (Only if it suits your brand)

-From super saturated brights to soft pastels and monochromatic contrasts, it’s all about moving as far away from ‘web-safe’ and traditional palettes to more daring and creative combinations.
+From super saturated brights to soft pastels and monochromatic contrasts, it’s all about moving as far away from ‘web-safe and traditional palettes to more daring and creative combinations.

-Only use brave colors as long as it reflects your brand’s identity and appeals to you’re target audience.
+Only use brave colors as long as it reflects your brand’s identity and appeals to you’re the target audience.

 10. Use Large Typography with Photographic Elements

-Bold font styles help visitors focus on your content and can can capture the attention of visitors with a single glance.
+Bold font styles help visitors focus on your content and can capture the attention of visitors with a single glance.

-Another strengthening trend is the combination of the large typography and photographic imagery.
+Another strengthening trend is the combination of large typography and photographic imagery.
 Large typography words are blended with photographs to create a single, seamless powerful image.

 11. Be Creative with Inventive Typography

-With website layouts becoming cleaner and simpler, using more creative uses with typography throughout website design can really help make a powerful visual impact.
+With website layouts becoming cleaner and simpler, using more creative uses with typography throughout website design can help make a powerful visual impact.

 In some cases large, well designed words can replace images all together, making websites load quicker, which can mean better search rankings.